ThrillStays

 The experience: You ride in a custom-built Tundra Buggy, a massive vehicle designed to traverse the sub-Arctic landscape while keeping you at a safe elevation above the bears.
 Bears regularly approach the vehicles out of curiosity, sometimes standing on their hind legs to peer through the windows.
 On my visit, we had 14 polar bear sightings in a single day, including a mother with two cubs and two sub-adult males sparring.

 Best timing: Late October to mid-November for peak bear concentration.
-Book at least eight to twelve months ahead; this is a small town with limited capacity.

 What else to see: Northern Lights are frequently visible during polar bear season.
 Beluga whales visit Churchill in July and August, offering a summer alternative.

-2. Svalbard, Norway — Arctic Wildlife (February to April)
+2. Svalbard, Norway — Arctic Wildlife (February–April)

 Svalbard is a Norwegian archipelago at 78 degrees north, closer to the North Pole than to Oslo.
 In late winter, the sun returns after months of polar night, casting low golden light across a landscape of glaciers, sea ice, and frozen fjords.
 This is prime time for Arctic wildlife.